SAFe Program Board: Good Practices for Successful PI Planning

 Implementing Agile at scale using the Scaled Agile Framework (SAFe)?
 Then you know a solid program board is critical to successful Program Increment (PI) planning.
 Here, we’ll cover what it is, how to set one up, and give you a few best practices for success.

-What Is the SAFe Program Board?
+What Is Found on a SAFe Program Board?

 The Program Board in SAFe provides a visual summary of features or goals, when they need to be reached, and helps visualize any cross-team dependencies impacting their delivery.
 The board helps communicate the Program Increment plan to the entire organization.